Klipper3d/klipper/docs/Command_Templates.md

 all be at the end of the name (eg, TEST_MACRO25 is valid, but MACRO25_TEST3 is not).

+Also note that macros with names similar to TEST_MACRO25 will fail to be parsed if they are followed by comments (e.g. `TEST_MACRO25; GCODE comment`), with a `Malformed command` error.

 ## Formatting of G-Code in the config

 Indentation is important when defining a macro in the config file.
 To